HarbourMasters/Shipwright/docs/MODDING.md

 The limit is your imagination.
 You can add new features, fix bugs, add new mods, or even change the way the game works.
 We will demonstrate this by creating a mod that changes the speed of the day/night cycle.

-Lets being by finding where the time is updated.
+Let's being by finding where the time is updated.
 Thankfully in the save editor we have a slider already hooked up to the time of day so we can check there for reference.
 The save editor file is at `soh/soh/Enhancements/debugger/debugSaveEditor.cpp`, if we do a quick search within that file for time we will find the following at line 400:

 ```cpp
 const uint16_t dayTimeMin = 0;